Meet the Team

 I am really looking forward to being able to work with family members, especially children that are affected by addiction, and giving them some extra nurture, care and support.
 I have learnt through my own experiences that addiction effects, not only the person but all those that love that person.

-Executive Director of Devlopment
+Executive Director of Development

 Daisy Ashe

-Daisy’s experience with co-occurring conditions, alternative recovery routes, familial addiction and her degree in psychology has been a invaluable addition to the ROAR team.
+Daisy’s experience with co-occurring conditions, alternative recovery routes, familial addiction and her degree in psychology has been an invaluable addition to the ROAR team.
 Her dedication to ROARs mission saw her grow from volunteer to executive director in 6 months.

 ‘I believe everyone, no matter their circumstances should have the chance to live a happy fulfilling life.’